 | Conversion support | Post-click clarity | search traffic lands but stalls | page shows the next step clearly |

-This table should force better conversation.
+This table should force a better conversation.
 If the team keeps drifting back into "their site just feels better," it usually means the comparison is still too loose.

 How to compare technical and UX signals that affect SEO